Nicholas Ayala

 But that should not be the default use for a credit card.

-Credit card companies should be paying you to use their services, not the other way around.
+Credit card companies should be paying YOU to use their services, not the other way around.

-First: I use my credit cards as an extension of the money I already have.
+I use my credit cards as an extension of the money I already have.

 That allows me to pay off my credit card at the end of each month…